Exact Excited-State Functionals of the Asymmetric Hubbard Dimer

-In the following, we call $E_0$, $E_1$, and $E_2$ the energies of the ground state, first (singly-)excited state, and second (doubly-)excited state, respectively.
+We call $E_0$, $E_1$, and $E_2$ the energies of the ground state, first (singly-)excited state, and second (doubly-)excited state, respectively.
 These are represented in Fig.~\ref{fig:energies} as functions of $\Dv$ for $t=1/2$ and $U=1$.
-It is worth noting that $E_0$ (left panel) and $E_2$ (right panel) are concave and convex with respect to $\Dv$, respectively, for any value of $t$ and $U$, while $E_1$ (central panel) is concave for $\Dv$ smaller than a critical value $\Dv_\text{c}$ (blue curve labeled as $E_1^{\cap}$) and becomes convex for $\Dv > \Dv_\text{c}$ (yellow curve labeled as $E_1^{\cup}$).
+It is worth noting that $E_0$ (red curve) and $E_2$ (green curve) are concave and convex with respect to $\Dv$, respectively, for any value of $t$ and $U$, while $E_1$ is concave for $\Dv$ smaller than a critical value $\Dv_\text{c}$ (blue curve labeled as $E_1^{\cap}$) and becomes convex for $\Dv > \Dv_\text{c}$ (yellow curve labeled as $E_1^{\cup}$).

 The corresponding differences in (reduced) site occupation